estnltk/estnltk-workflows/enc_workflows/preliminary_work/readme.md

 #### Testing syntactic parsing

 * `03a_compare_stanza_parsing_approaches.py` -- Compares 2 stanza parsing approaches, which differ in the input: 1) parsing texts based on the original `morph_extended` layer extracted from the .vert files; 2) parsing texts based on `morph_extended` layer recreated from the scratch via Vabamorf tool.
-Collects statistics about differences and outputs after processing.
+Collects and outputs statistics about differences.
 Processes input directory containing EstNLTK's `Text` objects in JSON format (created via script `02c`).
-For the purpose of more detailed comparison, writes `Text` object JSON files with different parsing layers into folder `f'{input_json_dir}_output'`.
+For the purpose of later detailed comparison, writes `Text` object JSON files with different parsing layers into folder `f'{input_json_dir}_output'`.

 * `03b_pick_random_diffs_from_different_stanza_approaches.py` -- Picks randomly 100 sentences that have syntactic analysis
 differences from the directory containing EstNLTK JSON files (created via script `03a`).
 Saves results into file `'random_pick_100_differences.txt'`.